• Skip to primary navigation

 Ep.
 53: Boys State and First Stripes

-In this episode, we compare two political, but not didactic, documentaries, Jesse Moss and Amanda McBaine’s new film Boy’s State and Jean-François Caissy’s 2018 film First Stripes.
+In this episode of the podcast, we compare two political, but not didactic, documentaries, Jesse Moss and Amanda McBaine’s new film Boy’s State and Jean-François Caissy’s 2018 film First Stripes.

 This episode is a Seventh Row members exclusive, as are all episodes older than six months.
 Click here to become a member.

-Both are about male-driven military or military-esque environments where groupthink emerges, and how these environments become a crucible for exploring broader societal issues, including misogyny and male privilege.
+Both films featured on the podcast, First Stripes and Boys State, are about male-driven military or military-esque environments where groupthink emerges.
+We also discuss how the films depict these environments as a crucible for exploring broader societal issues, including misogyny and male privilege.

 This episode features Editor-in-Chief Alex Heeney, Executive Editor Orla Smith, Associate Editor Brett Pardy.